-Have you ever wanted to repurpose blog articles on different websites because they took a while to write, they’re super relevant and you want to promote the content and reach a wider audience.
+Have you ever wanted to repurpose blog articles on different websites because they took a while to write?
+OR maybe your content is super relevant and so you want to promote the content on other platforms and reach a wider audience.
 Posting duplicate content online is known to penalise your SEO rankings.

 Firstly, there are other ways you can repurpose blog content which you can read on sprout social, here.
 Secondly, you can also use Canonical Tags!